ichnolab/ichnuino_IDQT/README.md

   - L5 K5;
 - **(SLEEP if out of range)**
 - **Buzzer:**
-  - (better the quality, faster the beeps)
+  - (better the quality, more the beeps)